pharmai/plip/README.md

 ```

 #### 3. View and process the results

-Interpretation of output files and running options, read README
+PLIP offers various output formats, ranging from renderes images and PyMOL session files to human-readable text files and XML files.
+By default, all files are deposited in the working directory unless and output path is provided.
+For a full documentation of running options and output formats, please refear to the documentation.

 ## Versions and Branches
-The latest commits may contain newer, but untested features.
-The last version marked as release is always stable.
+For production environments, you should use the latest versioned commit from the stable branch.
+Newer commits from the stable and development branch may contains new but untested and not documented features.

-## Installation
+## Requirements
-Previous to the installation of PLIP, make sure you have the following tools and libraries installed:
+Previous to using PLIP, make sure you have the following tools and libraries installed:
-* Python 2.x
+* Python 2.7.x
 * OpenBabel >=2.3.2
 * PyMOL 1.7.x with Python bindings
-* pip (Python package managaer)
-* Imagemagick (optional, needed for automatic cropping of images)
+* Imagemagick >=6.9.x (optional)

-To install PLIP, simply run the following command using a terminal
-> python setup.py install

 ## Contributions
 Sebastian Salentin sebastian.salentin (at) biotec.tu-dresden.de